-- 2. Project the title of the article that students are about to read: Liberals Win A Roller Coaster Election - Conservatives Make Big Gains; Smaller Parties Lose Support - 3.
-Using a Think-Pair-Share strategy, have students brainstorm and jot down what they know about the federal election.
+2. Project the title of the article that students are about to read: Liberals Win A Roller Coaster Election - Conservatives Make Big Gains...

+3. Using a Think-Pair-Share strategy, have students brainstorm and jot down what they know about the federal election.
 Invite student pairs to share their ideas with the class.
-Add ideas from each pair to the 'What I know' column. - 4.
-Repeat this process for the 'What I wonder' column. - 5.
-Invite students to set a purpose for reading the article, using one of their wonderings from the second column.
+Add ideas from each pair to the 'What I know' column.

+4. Repeat this process for the 'What I wonder' column.

+5. Invite students to set a purpose for reading the article, using one of their wonderings from the second column.
 (E.g., My purpose for reading this article is to find out...).
 Refer to the resource page Setting A Purpose Before Reading (page 51) as needed.

-LIBERALS WIN A ROLLER COASTER ELECTION

-- CONSERVATIVES MAKE BIG GAINS; SMALLER PARTIES LOSE SUPPORT
+NATIONAL LIBERALS WIN A ROLLER COASTER ELECTION - CONSERVATIVES MAKE BIG GAINS; SMALLER PARTIES LOSE SUPPORT

 On April 28, Canadians made history at the polls.

-In a dramatic, unpredictable election, the Liberals, led by newcomer Mark Carney, won a minority government.
-They earned 170 seats in the newly expanded 343-seat House of Commons.
-That puts them just two seats short of a majority government.
+In a dramatic and unpredictable election, the Liberals, led by newcomer Mark Carney, won a minority government, earning 170 seats in the newly expanded 343-seat House of Commons.
+That left the Grits just two seats short of forming a majority government.

-The Conservatives under Pierre Poilievre won 143 seats-their best result in decades.
+Meanwhile, the Conservatives under Pierre Poilievre finished with 143 seats-their best result in decades.
 The popular vote results were close for the two major parties.
-The Grits earned 43.7 percent.
-The Tories took 41.3 percent.
+The Liberals earned 43.7 percent, compared to 41.3 percent for the Tories.

-As for the smaller challengers, the Bloc Québécois led by Yves-François Blanchet won 22 seats.
-The BQ is a sovereigntist party that only runs in Quebec.
-Meanwhile, Jagmeet Singh's New Democratic Party (NDP) won seven seats.
+As for the smaller challengers, the Bloc Québécois, a sovereigntist party that only runs candidates in Quebec, garnered 22 seats under leader Yves-François Blanchet.
+Meanwhile, Jagmeet Singh's New Democratic Party (NDP) elected seven Members of Parliament (MPs).
 And the Green Party returned just one candidate to Ottawa-leader Elizabeth May.